DimitriPalmer22/Relapse-Code-Documentation/_temp/04-03 Shbeeb Playtesting Notes.md

 ### Combat1
 - Remove static enemies inside the warehouse.
 It's confusing to have 12 enemies in front of you and the UI says "8 enemies remaining"
 - The rooftop combat after the warehouse took WAYYY too long.
 	- A continuous spawner does not work here.
 Especially if the spawn points are spread all across the multiple buildings.
-The player frequently has to run back and
+The player frequently has to run back and forth between the rooftops to find enemies.
-	-
+	- Those small rooftops at the far left and far right sides of the area should not have melee enemies on them.
+Since there is a rooftop right before them, the player can just stand on the other rooftop and shoot the melee enemies with absolutely no threat.
-- Change the spawners to use the wave spawner instead of continuous
+- Change the spawners to use the wave spawner script instead of continuous
 - Change the name of the "elevator keycards"
 - fix the respawn points (the ones for when you fall off the level)
 ### Movement2

-- We still need to chate the direction of the wall climbs.
-No winding around the corner
+- We still need to change the direction of the wall climbs so that the player does not need to wind around the wall OR
 - Z fighting on one of the roofs
 - The transition to the cinematic is a bit abrupt.
 If it's gonna be immediate, at least make the camera transition.